Exeexe93/CS3219-Assignment-B/README.md

     1. Update the details of the individual contact:
         1. Under Body tab, input the url address.
         1. Change to **Put** request.
-        1. Input the key, email, phone and gender with their values.
+        1. Under the x-www-form-urlencoded tab, fill in the name, email, phone and gender with their values.
         1. Press the **Send** button.
         1. The contact is updated with the values you have key.